Recognising ‘qualified vulnerability’: Obstacles to mobility in the Humanitarian Corridors Project in Lebanon

 This temporary financial assistance leads the HCs selection process – prior to their departure for Europe – to also consider the intention and motivation of potential beneficiaries to rethink their lives upon arrival.
 Their integrabilità (adaptive potential) in the host state forms a parallel criterion that must be considered alongside vulnerability.
 Many informants referred to their experience as being ‘transplanted’ and ‘re-potted’ or ‘grown’ in another country.
 In this way, vulnerability is also ‘qualified’ through the infusion of pragmatic considerations of future self-reliance.

 Street view of the market in Saida.
+Picture by the author.

 Refugee status recognition